Royal Albert Hospital: West lodge

 On Ashton Road at the entrance to the drive to the former hospital is a lodge, built in about 1873.
 It is also constructed in sandstone with ashlar dressings, red sandstone bands, and green slate steeply pitched roofs, and is in Gothic Revival style.
 The main part of the lodge is in two storeys, and contains a wide arch for the carriageway, and a smaller narrower arch for pedestrians.
-In the upper storey are three trefoiled single-light windows.
+On the upper storey are three trefoiled single-light windows.
 The roof is hipped and carries lead finials.
 To the right of this is a chimney with bands of red sandstone.
 On the right of the building is a short lower wing with a coped gable.
 On the gable side is a two-light stair window above a quatrefoil, and another two-light window.
 Facing the road is a canted bay containing mullioned windows.
 The lodge is entered from the pedestrian walkway.

-Present day
+Recent history

 The main part of the hospital was designed as a Grade II* listed building on 30 November 1970, the same date the west lodge was listed at Grade II.